SHA056/whatsinmyfridge/README.md

 # whatsinmyfridge
-Project for food recommendation on the basis on pantry ingredients
+Food recommendation engine on the basis on pantry ingredients.

+Language: go
+Database: mysql